This page belongs to: Australian Space Discovery Centre

 Visitors under the age of 12 must be accompanied by someone over the age of 17.

-The Discovery Centre is open to the public from Wednesday to Sunday.
-We are closed Mondays and Tuesdays.
+During the South Australian school terms, The Australian Space Discovery Centre is open to the public from Wednesday to Sunday.

 Pre-booked ticketed sessions run: